tanayv/kruger/README.md

 - [ ] Create subdirectory for external API caller functions (Trello, Spotify etc)
 - [ ] Transfer all intents to DialogFlow agent to avoid embarrassment
 - [ ] Figure out how to conserve commits to GitHub (Not all deployment commits are needed here)
-- [ ] Write guides to implement another DialogFlow agent, facebook web app, and other boilerplating
+- [ ] Write guides to implement other DialogFlow agents, facebook apps

 ## Functionality
 ### DialogFlow